rfkhmdfthy/WAAF_W_CTR/README.md

 - WADL
 - WATT

+Radar Display Optimized to 1366 x 768 pixel screen resolution.

 For any procedural discrepancies, please refer to IVAO Indonesia Divisional procedure found here : https://id.ivao.aero/page/division-procedures

-THIS SECTORFILES IS ONLY TO BE USED IN IVAO ATC SIMULATION.
+THIS SECTORFILES CAN ONLY TO BE USED IN IVAO ATC SIMULATION.

 INSTALLATION :